PrimalHQ/primal-web-app/DEBUGGING_GUIDE.md

 1. Clear all filters: `window.debugSeenNotes.clearAll()`
 2. Refresh page
 3. Verify initialization logs appear
-4. Scroll through notes and wait for "marking as seen" logs
+4. Scroll through notes and look for intersection observer logs

+### Test 2: Mouse vs Intersection Observer
+1. Hover over a note quickly (should see 1s timeout)
+2. Scroll slowly to keep a note in view (should see 5s timeout)
+3. Verify different timeout values in logs

+### Test 3: Dynamic Note Loading
+1. Scroll to load more notes
+2. Look for "New note element added to DOM" logs
+3. Verify new notes are being observed automatically

-### Test 2: Filter Rotation
+### Test 4: Filter Rotation
 1. Scroll through many notes to fill up the filter
 2. Look for "Rotating bloom filters" logs when capacity is reached
 3. Verify old filter is preserved and new filter is created

-### Test 3: Persistence
+### Test 5: Persistence
 1. Mark several notes as seen
 2. Refresh the page
 3. Verify filters are loaded from localStorage